 The museum was a fascinating trip through the history of the automobile, with a focus on the innovations developed by Walter P. Chrysler and his corporation.
 Of course many of the unique and historic vehicles on display are the big, sleek cars so closely associated with the Chrysler name, like this 1951 New Yorker convertible near the front door.
 It made for an interesting contrast with the little Universal Jeeps from the same era, parked just outside the door.

 Aside from a World War II diorama (140K JPEG) featuring a Willys MB, the Jeeps in the museum are currently part of the diverse collection in the basement, known as the "Boss's Garage."
-There's a Jeepster, wagon, and CJ-5, as well as a 1917 Willys-Knight touring car (120K JPEG) and a nice Al-Toy Fire Truck model (110K JPEG) in a display case.
+There's a Jeepster, wagon, and CJ-5, as well as a 1917 Willys-Knight touring car (120K JPEG) and a nice Al-Toy Jeep Fire Engine model (110K JPEG) in a display case.

 The CJ-2A being vigorously discussed here by Ric Meagley and Mike Peters, is a very early 1945 column-shift model, number 26 off the assembly line.